 Take the case of a 57-year-old widow.
-Upon learning that her remarriage would cause her to lose out on survivor benefits based on her deceased husband's work record, she asked if she could divorce her new husband and remarry him after age 60, after she had claimed her survivor benefit.
+Upon learning that her remarriage would cause her to lose out on survivor benefits based on her deceased husband's work record, she asked if she could divorce her new husband and remarry him after age 60, after she had claimed her survivor

+IMPORTANT NOTICE This reprint is provided exclusively for use by the licensee, including for client education, and is subject to applicable copyright laws.
+Unauthorized use, reproduction or distribution of this material is a violation of federal law and punishable by civil and criminal penalty.
+This material is furnished "as is" without warranty of any kind.
+Its accuracy and completeness is not guaranteed and all warranties expressed or implied are hereby excluded. benefit.
 Of course she could do that, but why go through the trouble?
 Why not avoid this problem in the first place?
-For those in their late 50s, it is often wise to delay remarriage until after age 60.
-It's clear in the case of widows, but it also applies to people divorced after at least ten years of marriage, even when the ex is alive and kicking.
+For clients in their late 50s, it is often wise to delay remarriage until after age 60.
+It's clear in the case of widows and widowers, but it also applies to people who divorced after at least ten years of marriage, even when the ex is alive and kicking.
 Remarrying after age 60 is an insurance policy for those survivor benefits in case the ex dies.